Poisson boundaries of monoidal categories: Preliminaries

 \subsection{Subfactor theory}

 Let $N \subset M$ be an inclusion of von Neumann algebras represented on a Hilbert space $H$.
 There is a canonical bijective correspondence between the normal semifinite faithful operator valued weights $\Phi \colon M \to N$ and the ones $\Psi\colon N' \to M'$ in terms of spatial derivatives~\cite{MR561983}.
-Given such a $\Phi$, one associates a unique $\Psi$ denoted by $\Phi^{-1}$ and characterized by the equation
+Namely, for every $\Phi$ there is a unique $\Psi$ denoted by $\Phi^{-1}$ and characterized by the equation

 where $\omega$ and $\omega'$ are any choices of normal semifinite faithful weights on $N$ and $M'$.